jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 # Lab 2: Drawing Basic Shapes in WebGL

-For our first WebGL example we are going to display a simple triangle to the screen, this "hello triangle" is the computer graphics version of the classic "hello world!" example.
+We are going to begin our study of WebGL with the simplest complete example: drawing a single triangle.
+This "hello triangle" is the computer graphics version of the classic "hello world!" example.

 ## Setup HTML and JavaScript Files